Earnings of young people aged 25 to 29 years

 Summary main findings

-Socio-economic background was strongly related to the level of young people’s earnings.
-Young people from lower working class backgrounds earned £13.00 an hour on average, compared with £17.80 for those from higher professional backgrounds.
+Young people’s socio-economic background was strongly related to their level of earnings.
+Young people from lower working class backgrounds earned £14.50 an hour on average, compared with £19.10 for those from higher professional backgrounds.

-25 to 29 year olds with a disability earned significantly less than those without a disability – this earnings gap did not vary significantly by socio-economic background
+• 25 to 29 year olds with a disability earned significantly less than those without a disability

 By socio-economic background